Plumsail/documents-docs/source/flow/how-tos/documents/convert-word-to-pdf.rst

-Convert DOCX to PDF in Microsoft Flow and Azure Logic Apps
+Convert DOCX to PDF in Power Automate (Microsoft Flow) and Azure Logic Apps
 ==========================================================

-This article demonstrates how to convert DOCX Word document to PDF with the help of `Microsoft Flow <https://flow.microsoft.com>`_.
+This article demonstrates how to convert DOCX Word document to PDF with the help of `Power Automate (Microsoft Flow) <https://flow.microsoft.com>`_.

 We will take a hiring contract as a sample Word document: